| distribution theory the neoclassical, or marginalist, theory

 proportions are scarce, however, and from a macroeconomic viewpoint it is safe to say that

+a flexible input mix is the rule.
 This is not to say that substitution between labour and capital is so flexible in the

 national economy that it can be assumed that a 1 percent increase in the wage rate will